b2w-marketplace/challenge-backend/README.md

 # Backend Challenge BIT - SP

-Develop a rest service that uses this Order API and based on the result, filters by data according to the parameters sent by HTTP request.
+Develop a rest service that uses this Order API and, based on the result, filters by data according to the parameters sent by HTTP request.
 The service must follow this definition:

 #### Request